 Data-driven insights derived from satellite and ground data make scientific cultivation a reality for farmers.
 From farmer digitisation to meticulously planned and implemented development programs, smart farming technologies provide a solution for sustainable cultivation and improves farmer livelihoods the world over.

 The world is changing, and we need to find smarter ways to sustain life without impacting the environment.
 Digital agriculture focuses on using data-driven insights to guide sustainable food production that is more productive and improves farmer livelihoods through a scientific method of food production.
-CropIn’s efforts to make agriculture sustainable for the current and future generations flow with many of the United Nations’ Sustainable Development Goals (SGGs), including Goal 2: Zero Hunger, Goal 3: Good Health and Well-being, Goal 5: Gender Equality, Goal 6: Clean Water and Sanitation, Goal 8: Decent Work and Economic Growth, Goal 12: Responsible Consumption and Production, Goal 13: Climate Action, and Goal 17: Partnerships to achieve the Goal.
+CropIn’s efforts to make agriculture sustainable for the current and future generations flow with many of the United Nations’ Sustainable Development Goals (SDG), including Goal 2: Zero Hunger, Goal 3: Good Health and Well-being, Goal 5: Gender Equality, Goal 6: Clean Water and Sanitation, Goal 8: Decent Work and Economic Growth, Goal 12: Responsible Consumption and Production, Goal 13: Climate Action, and Goal 17: Partnerships to achieve the Goal.

 While several government schemes and initiatives are in place to help farmers on their digital journey, developmental agencies are integral for taking the movement to a grassroots level and implementing these programs at a farm and regional level.